 Don’t be afraid to haggle on the fees.
 It’s a competitive market so you could get a good deal.

 It is possible to sell your house yourself and not use an estate agent.
 You would save the fees; however, you’d have to do the marketing, viewings and managing of the sale yourself.
-Another thing to consider is that you can’t put a private listing on the big property portals, so it won’t reach as large an audience and you may get fewer offers.
+Another thing to consider is that you can’t put a private listing on the big property portals, so not as many people will see it and you may get fewer offers.

 Get your EPC and other paperwork ready